Menu

 What is the minimum depth recommended?

-To qualify for a diving board, your pool must meet a certain depth.
-But how much is enough?
 The American National Standards Institute (ANSI) set the standard diving depth between 7.5 and 9 feet, depending on the shape.
 Having said this, a pool suitable for a diving board will have to be deeper and longer than the average inground pool.

 What is the minimum pool size for a diving board?